 How to Pay for What Medicare Doesn’t Cover

-While Medigap and Prescription Drug Plans are things you addto Original Medicare, Medicare Advantage plans are instead of it.
+While Medigap and Prescription Drug Plans are things you add to Original Medicare, Medicare Advantage plans are an alternative to Original Medicare.

-Medicare Advantage plans are more like private health plans that contract with the federal government to offer Medicare benefits to enrollees.
+Medicare Advantage plans are private health plans that contract with the federal government to offer Medicare benefits to enrollees.
 Medicare Advantage plans may cover things that Original Medicare doesn't.
 For instance, most have built-in drug coverage.
 Some may have additional benefits -- like dental, hearing, vision, or wellness programs.
-You usually have to pay an extra monthly fee for a Medicare Advantage plan on top of your monthly Medicare fee.
+You may have to pay an extra monthly fee for a Medicare Advantage plan on top of your monthly Medicare fee.
 In addition, you must go to the providers in the plan’s network.

 If you sign up for Medicare Advantage, you can't get a Medigap plan.
 But if your Medicare Advantage plan doesn't already have drug coverage, you can add on a Prescription Drug Plan.

 Each state has many health plans to choose from.
 If you pick one, you'll use it instead of Original Medicare.

 Medicare Advantage plans can change each year.
 What's covered might change.
 How much you pay may change, too.